 Lastly, don't bog judges down with a million photos!
 Only pick your best and most helpful images to include.

-The 2018 project "No Fixed Address System" by Chih Chiu of Royal College of Art took away several awards last year—we can't help but think their super original video had something to do with that.
+"No Fixed Address System" by Chih Chiu of Royal College of Art took away several awards in 2018—we can't help but think their super original video had something to do with that.

 Make a compelling video